shrsr/ansible/docs/docsite/rst/dev_guide/developing_modules_general_aci.rst

 .. _aci_dev_guide_git:

+In this guide we're going to concentrate on the third option to show you how to build your own module and contribute it back to the ansible-aci project.
-Let’s look at how we can retrieve the current version of collection.
+Let’s look at how we can retrieve the lastest version of the collection.

 Fork, Clone and Branch
 ======================
+The collection code is located in a git repository (https://github.com/CiscoDevNet/ansible-aci).
+You can directly clone this repository to retrieve the latest version of code, but in order to later contribute your code back to the project, you will need to create a fork to be able to create a proper pull request.

+Let's create a fork of the repository.

 **Fork**
    A fork is a copy of a repository that allows you to make changes to the repository without affecting the original project.
-   You can contribute to the original project using Pull Requests from the forked repository.
+   You can contribute your changes back to the original project by using Pull Requests from the forked repository.

 * Go to: https://github.com/CiscoDevNet/ansible-aci
-* Fork CiscoDevnet’s **ansible-aci** repo.
+* Fork CiscoDevnet’s **ansible-aci** repo by clicking the top right hand corner fork button.

 .. seealso::

    `_How to fork a repo: <https://docs.github.com/en/github/getting-started-with-github/fork-a-repo>`_

+Now that we have forked our repository, let's clone it.

 **Clone**
    Clone allows you to copy a repository to your local machine.